Ionic-Bond-Driven Atom-Bridged Room-Temperature Cooper Pairing in Cuprates and Nickelates: a Theoretical Framework Supported by 32 Experimental Evidences: Abstract

 \section{Abstract}

 Unlike ordinary conductors and semiconductors, which conduct electricity through individual electrons, superconductors usually conduct electricity through pairs of electrons, known as Cooper pairs.
-Even after 4~decades of intense study, no one knows what holds electrons together in complex high-$T_c$ oxides.
-Here, targeting the critical challenge of the pairing mechanism behind high-$T_c$ superconductivity in cuprates and nickelates, we create a new theoretical framework by standing on the foundation of the chemical-bond$\rightarrow$structure$\rightarrow$property relationship.
-Considering the dominance of eV-scale ionic bonding, affinity of O$^-$ (1.46 eV) and O$^{2-}$ (-8.08 eV) and large second ionization energy ($\sim$10-20 eV) of metal atoms, we propose a groundbreaking idea of electron e$^-$ (hole h$^+$) pairing bridged by oxygen O (metal M) atoms, i.e., the ionic-bond-driven \textbf{e$^-$-O-e$^-$} (\textbf{h$^+$-M-h$^+$}) itinerant Cooper pairing, by following the principle of “tracing electron footprints to explore pairing mechanisms”.
-Its correctness and universality are confirmed by 32 diverse experimental evidences, especially, the STM topographic image combining with the small Cooper-pair size.
+Even after 4~decades of intense study, no one knows what holds electrons together in complex high-$T_c$ cuprates.
+Here, targeting the critical challenge of the pairing mechanism behind high-$T_c$ superconductivity in oxides and considering the dominance of eV-scale ionic bonding, affinity of O$^-$ (1.46 eV) and O$^{2-}$ (-8.08 eV) and large two-electron ionization energy ($\sim$15-28 eV) of metal atoms, we propose a groundbreaking idea of electron e$^-$ (hole h$^+$) pairing bridged by oxygen O (metal M) atoms, i.e., the ionic-bond-driven \textbf{e$^-$-O-e$^-$} (\textbf{h$^+$-M-h$^+$}) itinerant Cooper pairing formed at pseudogap temperature $T^*$>$T_c$, by following the principle of “tracing electron footprints to explore pairing mechanisms” and by standing on the solid foundation of the chemical-bond$\rightarrow$structure$\rightarrow$property relationship.
+It is applicable to cuprates, nickelates, iron-based and other new potential ionic superconductors.
+Its correctness and universality are confirmed by 32 diverse experimental evidences, especially, the STM image in the CuO$_2$ plane combining with the small Cooper-pair size as an ironclad proof.
 Any other sub-eV and covalent-binding pairing mechanisms would be doubtful.
-Our findings resolve a 40-year puzzle of the microscopic mechanism for high-$T_c$ superconductivity and validate the feasibility of room-temperature carrier-pairing in ionic-bonded superconductors, bringing the dream of room-temperature superconductivity one step closer.
+Our findings, which provide the missing link between ionic bonding and superconductivity, resolve a 40-year puzzle and validate the feasibility of room-temperature carrier-pairing in ionic-bonded superconductors.
+We further create a new theoretical framework rooted in our universal \textbf{e$^-$-O-e$^-$} (\textbf{h$^+$-M-h$^+$}) picture with the strongest pairing strength and Bose-Einstein condensation, which opens a new avenue for understanding high-$T_c$ mechanism and brings the dream of room-temperature superconductivity one step closer.